Applied Physiology, Nutrition, and Metabolism

-Applied Physiology, Nutrition, and Metabolism/Physiologie appliquée, nutrition et métabolisme is a bimonthly peer reviewed medical journal published by NRC Research Press.
+Applied Physiology, Nutrition, and Metabolism/Physiologie appliquée, nutrition et métabolisme is a peer reviewed medical journal published by Canadian Science Publishing.
 It was established in 1976 as the Canadian Journal of Sport Sciences and was later renamed Canadian Journal of Applied Physiology before obtaining its current name.

-It covers research on physiology, nutrition, and metabolism aspects of human health, physical activity and fitness.
-It also published regular issues and supplemental thematic issues.
-Papers appear online in advance of the print issue and are available in both PDF and HTML formats.
+It covers research on physiology, nutrition, and metabolism aspects of human health, physical activity, and fitness.
+It has yearly volume issues, and publishes topic collections.
+Papers are published "Just-in" (or ahead of print) upon acceptance in advance of the final paper, which is then published in the volume issue.
+Papers are available in both PDF and HTML formats.